 –Justice Anthony Kennedy

 Ricky Olds was hardly the first young teenager to face draconian punishment.
 In 1944, a black 14-year-old named George Stinney was accused of killing two white girls in the highly segregated town of Alcolu, South Carolina.
 He was convicted by an all-white jury in a trial that lasted less than three hours, then sentenced to death after ten minutes of deliberations.
-At five-foot-one and 90 pounds, he was too small for the electric chair.
+At 155 cm and 40 kg, he was too small for the electric chair.
 A Bible was used as a booster seat to help kill the boy.

 The injustices of Stinney's case were addressed 70 years later, when South Carolina Circuit Judge Carmen Mullen revisited the prosecution and meticulously addressed the various rights Stinney had been denied: No request for a change of venue, no request for a continuance, no investigation, no questioning of the improper jury composition, no cross-examination.